Back to Business! Launch Your New Business With 10% Off — Start Now

 • The FX commission or spread.
 The commission or spread is the difference between the FX rate used by the bank or fintech and the real-time mid-market rate.
 It’s money earned for a service, but a bank or fintech might not be upfront about it.
 The larger the difference between the FX rate used and the real-time mid-market rate, the higher the commission the bank or fintech is earning.
 Spreads can differ greatly, so be sure to ask a bank or fintech what their typical commission or spread is.
 Getting a clear answer is another challenge!

-Fintechs are not banks but they are handling money and need to put this money somewhere.
-So they partner with a traditional bank and deposit it with them.
-This means that any funds you hold with a fintech will in fact be sitting in a bank account opened by the fintech with its preferred banking partner.
+Fintechs are not banks, but they handle money and need to put this money somewhere, so they partner with a traditional bank and deposit it with them in segregated accounts.
+This means that any funds you hold with a fintech will, in fact, be sitting in a bank account opened by the fintech with its preferred banking partner.
 You can tell which bank a fintech is partnered with from the SWIFT/BIC code a fintech provides you for your business account.
 This code will be the code of their partner bank.

 Now, you will feel a lot better about life if your fintech is partnered with a reputable bank with capital in reserve in case something goes wrong.
 Also, your clients will feel more comfortable paying you knowing their payment is going to a top-tier bank.
 The most reputable banks are Tier 1 banks, like Citibank, DBS, and BNP Paribas.
 Tier 2 or 3 banks are ranked lower because they have less capital in reserve.
 Banks in Cyprus or Gibraltar, for example, may have a Tier 2 or Tier 3 ranking.